-Penal Code 632 PC is the California statute that defines criminal eavesdropping as listening in on, or recording, another person’s confidential communication.
-The offense can be prosecuted as either a misdemeanor or a felony, and carries a sentence of up to 3 years in jail.
+California Penal Code 632 PC defines the crime of eavesdropping as listening in on, or recording another person’s confidential communication.
+The offense can be prosecuted as either a misdemeanor or a felony, and carries a maximum sentence of up to 3 years in jail.

 Note that California is a two-party consent state.
 This means all parties to a phone call or conversation must give their consent before someone can record it.